 Were you or a family member recently injured in a car accident in Fort Lauderdale, FL?
 You may have a right to a substantial monetary award.
-The Fort Lauderdale car accident lawyers at Hollander Law Firm, P.A., can help you fight to maximize your recovery.
-Call 954-287-0566 today for a free consultation.
+The Fort Lauderdale car accident lawyers at Hollander Law Firm Accident Injury Lawyers can help you fight to maximize your recovery.
+Call (954) 287-0566 today for a free consultation.

 Give our Fort Lauderdale injury team a call.
-We’ll listen to your side of the story, assess your legal options, and answer the questions you have.
+We will listen to your side of the story, assess your legal options, and answer the questions you have.

-Why You Should Call Our Fort Lauderdale Personal Injury Lawyers After a Car Accident
+Why You Should Call Hollander Law Firm After a Fort Lauderdale Car Accident

 Someone else caused a car accident and now you’re struggling with the consequences of their actions.
 You deserve to be compensated for your costs, injuries, pain, and suffering.